Almikefred/MetacraftersERC20/README.md

 FredToken Contract Summary

-Overview: MyToken is an ERC20 token contract implemented in Solidity.
+Overview: FredToken is an ERC20 token contract implemented in Solidity.
 It provides basic functionalities such as transferring tokens, burning tokens, and minting new tokens.

 Features: